 Arguably the biggest winner at this year’s Oscars was Netflix, which won a total of seven trophies out of 36 nominations.
 Variety ran the numbers and it’s interesting to see the mixture of the old and the new that is reshaping the industry.
 The second biggest winner was Disney with five awards, the third was Warner Bros. with three, and the fourth was Amazon Studios with two.
 Rounding up the streaming services, Apple had two nominations and Hulu had one, but they came away empty-handed.

 What a difference a year makes.
 In 2020, Netflix won just two Academy Awards after 24 nominations, this year as well as the seven awards it had at least one nominee in 22 of the 23 Oscars categories.

-Lastly we talked recently about copyright concerns following a landmark Supreme Court judgement referencing computer code in the US in a dispute between Oracle and Google.
+Lastly, we talked recently about copyright concerns following a landmark Supreme Court judgment referencing computer code in the US in a dispute between Oracle and Google.
 A long-standing row between the photographer Lynn Goldsmith and the Andy Warhol Foundation regarding a silkscreen print of one of Goldsmith’s famous print photos is now citing it as a key reference in its argument regarding transformative use.
-There is more on that and the potential implications if copyright holders do not get the Google judgement limited to software alone here: Does Andy Warhol Get Same Copyright Treatment as Google Code?
+There is more on that and the potential implications if copyright holders do not get the Google judgment limited to software alone here: Does Andy Warhol Get Same Copyright Treatment as Google Code?